Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 ---
 title: "America's Largest Enterprises in 2025"
 description: "Tellusant's third official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
-It ranks the largest U.S. companies by value added (VA)."
+It ranks the largest U.S. companies by value-added (VA)."
 image: /assets/social-card-pub.png
 ---

 # America's Largest Enterprises in 2025
 Tellusant's third official **America's Largest Enterprises Ranking in the Twenties (ALERT)** is out.
-It ranks the largest U.S. companies by value added (VA)—economist's preferred way to measure size—and a better method than ranking by revenue like Fortune does.
+It ranks the largest U.S. companies by value-added (VA)—economist's preferred way to measure size—and a better method than ranking by revenue like Fortune does.

-Amazon maintains its lead at the top in 2025 and is the clear #1.
+Amazon maintains its lead at the top in 2025 and is the clear no. 1.

 We start by presenting the **results**, which is what most people are interested in.
 After this follow **definitions** and **methods**.